 How to create a serial connection

-- Enter a name for your connection, click OK.
+- To set up a serial terminal connection in HyperTerminal, First enter a name for your connection, click OK.

 - Select your COM port under “connect using”.